 SANCTUARY FOR FAMILIES PROGRAM EVALUATION

 At Temple University, I managed and created the foundation for the brand new lab.
-I laid down the groundwork and established relationships with neighboring elementary and high schools, established lab protocols, creating their website, and helped launch numerous research projects.
+I laid down the groundwork and established relationships with neighbouring elementary and high schools, established lab protocols, creating their website, and helped launch numerous research projects.
 I was also in charge of researching and assembling reliable and valid surveys as well as survey administration.
 By managing two undergraduate students and a graduate student, I learned the importance of organization, delegation, and supervision.
-Research topics included theory of intelligence and number line interventions.
+Our research topic was mindset theory.

 In this research lab, we designed and implemented unique experimental designs to learn more about a variety of social psychological phenomenon.
 For example, we collected data concerning the effects of body positions on mood in college students.
 We also investigated participants’ physiological reactions to applying group identifications to gender non-conforming students.

 Our goal was to better understand peer relationships within the age range of 10-14 years of age.
 I contacted 30 participants each semester for daily diary phone interviews, assisted the principal investigator with collecting sociometric data, and collaborated with my peers to create and implement unique experimental designs.
-One of our experiments observed the effects of ostracism on risk taking behavior in college students.
+One of our experiments observed the effects of ostracism on risk-taking behaviour in college students.
 Please feel free to check out our publications here.

 Reavis, R., Donohue, L., & Upchurch, M. (Jan, 2015).
 Friendship, negative peer experiences, and daily emotion.
 Social Development.